Arcadia Conference

+Winston Churchill at the White House in January 1942.

 The First Washington Conference, also known as the Arcadia Conference (ARCADIA was the code name used for the conference), was held in Washington, D.C., from December 22, 1941, to January 14, 1942.
 President Roosevelt of the United States and Prime Minister Churchill of the United Kingdom attended the conference.
 Major decisions included making the defeat of Germany the highest war priority and the establishment of a Combined Chiefs of Staff to coordinate US and British military planning.
 Representatives of the Allies adopted the Declaration by United Nations, which committed them to make no separate peace with the enemy, and to employ their full resources until victory.

 Background

-From December 7 to December 8, 1941, Japan invaded Thailand and attacked the British colonies of Malaya, Singapore, and Hong Kong as well as the United States military and naval bases in Hawaii, Wake Island, Guam, and the Philippines.
+From December 7 to December 8, 1941, Japan invaded Thailand and attacked the United States military and naval bases in Hawaii, the Philippines, Wake Island, and Guam as well as the British colonies of Malaya, Singapore, and Hong Kong.

 Over the following few days, Australia, Canada, China, the Netherlands, the United Kingdom, (Note: See United Kingdom declaration of war on Japan.) and the United States (Note: See United States declaration of war on Japan.) declared war on Japan.
 Four days after Pearl Harbor, Germany and Italy declared war on the United States, drawing the country into a two-theater war.